 Sweet Irish cream liqueur can feel a bit like liquid dessert, which is probably why it’s so popular over the Christmas season.
 If you want to do more than just pour it over ice, we have some ideas to get you started.

 Irish cream liqueur guarantees its taste for two years from the day it was made, opened or unopened, stored in the fridge or not.
 We suggest storing it away from direct sunlight at a temperature range of 0-25 degrees celsius to ensure it keeps.

 If you’ve got a good few drizzles of coffee-flavoured liqueur left, then this no-cook creamy tiramisu is a sophisticated and spectacular way to finish the bottle in style.
 We’re equally partial to a homemade Baileys cheesecake too.

-These coffee cocktails are a great way of getting everyone energised at the beginning of a party and they look really special with a couple of chocolate-coated coffee beans to decorate.
+These coffee cocktails are a great way of getting everyone energised at the beginning of a party, and they look really special with a couple of chocolate-coated coffee beans to decorate.

 Throwing a Christmas party?
 Turn a classic cocktail into a flirty festive tipple with a splash of orange juice and a touch of gold edible glitter.

-Raid the cupboards for a bottle of crème de cacao and grenadine to shake up this glamorous and zingy cocktail, we prefer ours shaken not stirred.
+Raid the cupboards for a bottle of crème de cacao and grenadine to shake up this glamorous and zingy cocktail.
+We prefer ours shaken, not stirred.

-An oldie but a goldie, in our opinion there is no better way to get to the bottom of a bottle of whisky than with this classic recipe.
+An oldie but a goldie – in our opinion, there is no better way to get to the bottom of a bottle of whisky than with this classic recipe.
 Serve with plenty of ice.